-In 1982, Lois Pavlow (community leader and children’s advocate) Kathy Baxter (San Francisco Child Abuse Council) and Patsy Jones (TALK Line Family Support Center) joined forces to unify child abuse prevention services under one roof and to create a space where parents could come with their children to utilize services or simply to get a break.
+In 1982, Lois Pavlow (community leader and children’s advocate), Kathy Baxter (San Francisco Child Abuse Council) and Patsy Jones (TALK Line Family Support Center) joined forces to unify child abuse prevention services under one roof and to create a space where parents could come with their children to utilize services or simply to get a break.
 Their vision included a permanent home for the TALK Line Family Support Center with drop-in space, rooms for counseling services, group rooms and child care.
-Under the leadership of Lois Pavlow, the Child Abuse Prevention Society, a separate supporting organization, was formed to raise the resources for a center that would unify San Francisco’s various child abuse prevention services.
-Later, the Auxiliary of the Child Abuse Prevention Society, formed by Linda Cannon, assisted the Child Abuse Prevention Society in these fundraising and public awareness endeavors.
+Under the leadership of Lois Pavlow, the Child Abuse Prevention Society (CAPS), a separate supporting organization, was formed to raise the resources for a center that would unify San Francisco’s various child abuse prevention services.
+Later, the Auxiliary of CAPS, a separate supporting organization, was formed by Linda Cannon to raise additional resources and public awareness for a center that would unify San Francisco’s various child abuse prevention services.
 In 1987, their vision was finally realized with the purchase of the Waller Street firehouse that remains home to the TALK Line Family Support Center and the Child Abuse Council.
 Together, the three organizations transformed an old firehouse into a safe refuge for parents and children; a place wholeheartedly dedicated to assuring the prevention of child abuse and neglect, the promotion of healthy families and the mental health of children.

 The San Francisco Child Abuse Prevention Center

-In 2007, the San Francisco Child Abuse Prevention Center merged with the Child Abuse Prevention Society which also transferred ownership of the Waller Street building to further strengthen programs and services available to the city’s children and families.
-Today, the Center provides supportive services to children and families; education for children, caregivers and service providers; and advocacy for systems improvement and coordination.
+In 2007, the boards of the San Francisco Child Abuse Prevention Center merged with the CAPS, which also transferred ownership of the Waller Street building to further strengthen programs and services available to the city’s children and families.
+Today, the Prevention Center provides supportive services to children and families; education for children, caregivers and service providers; and advocacy for systems improvement and coordination.